-- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - 2 Click Spot Colors under Resources. - 3 Select the location in the color group list where you want to add the imported color group. - 4 Click Import. - 5 Locate and select the desired color group.Although many ICC profiles may be displayed, you can import only an ICC named color profile. - 6 Click Open.
+- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 Click Spot Colors under Resources. - 3 Select the location in the color group list where you want to add the imported color group. - 4 Click Import.

+- 5 Locate and select the desired color group.Although many ICC profiles may be displayed, you can import only an ICC named color profile. - 6 Click Open.